0marSater/devOpsTask/README.md

 ## Deploy web app using helm chart to EKS
 - After filling both groovy files with ( `db_instance_address` and `repository_url` ) values.
-- Run `helm install myapp ./taskchart` and that will deploy the app and its related resource on __EKS__
+- Run `helm install myapp ./taskchart` and that will deploy the app and its related resource on __EKS__.

 For more information about the resources used, please refer to the README file inside the `taskchart` folder.

 #To access the web app:
 ------------------------

-1 - Run 'kubectl get ingress'
+1 - Run `kubectl get ingress`.
 2 - Locate the IP address in the output and navigate to that IP in your web browser.

 -----------------------------------------------------------------------------------------------------------